da-nrw/DNSCore/ContentBroker/src/main/markdown/getting_started.md

 Now you need to configure your installer in order to make use of the created directories.

-1. Get a properties file [template](https://github.com/da-nrw/DNSCore/blob/master/ContentBroker/src/main/conf/config.properties.dev).
-(TODO: better link to plain text) Note that this document can change from time to time and therefore is bound to a specific version of DNSCore.
+1. Get a properties file [template](https://raw.github.com/da-nrw/DNSCore/master/ContentBroker/src/main/conf/config.properties.dev).
+Note that this document can change from time to time and therefore is bound to a specific version of DNSCore.
 If in doubt you can get a config which fits your version in the appropriate source code branch of the release you want to install.
-1. Save the file as config.properties.
+1. Save the file as config.properties in a temporary directory on your local box.
 (TODO where?)
 1. Replace CONTENTBROKER_ROOT by [somewhere].

 in config.properties: